 Surcies are unexpected gifts, and are a special way that Columbia College women show others they care.
 These small gifts can be purchased for special occasions or for no reason at all.
-Contact the Alumnae Office at 803-786-3645 for information on the surcie packages they offer.
+Contact the Alumni Office at 803-786-3645 for information on the surcie packages they offer.

 - The Doll Collection

 The Columbia College Doll Collection is housed in the parlor of Alumnae Hall.
-The tradition began in 1954, during the centennial celebration, when the Alumnae Association decided to dress a doll to represent each of the decades of the College’s existence.
+The tradition began in 1954, during the centennial celebration, when the Alumni Association decided to dress a doll to represent each of the decades of the College’s existence.
 In the years following, each class was challenged to dress a doll that represented the popular styles of dress or something special to the women of that year.
 In 1993, a new tradition was added, and each senior class began to model its doll after the recipient of the “Most Womanly” award, which today is known as the Savory Award—in memory of Dr. Jerold Savory, a long-time faculty member who passed away in 1998.
 The result of this tradition is a visual history of the diverse women of Columbia College – where we’ve been, and where we are headed.